sapphirecat/quilt-draw/PLANS.md

 whether that's a simple A/B checkerboard (and 2-block limit) at first, or a complete set of tools for putting blocks on the preview.

-### Resizable Preview

-A new quilt setting would allow resizing the quilt, instead of hard-coding 4x5 blocks.

 ### Print Tab

 With tabs and especially multiple blocks,